Euro zone yields fall after Powell comments, await ECB meeting

 "With no clear signs of a peak in core inflation yet and a tight labour market, any softening of rhetoric appears very unlikely for now," UniCredit analysts said in a research note.

-The U.S. 10-year Treasury yield US10YT=RR was flat at 3.40% in early London trade, after falling as much as 13 bps on Wednesday following the Fed meeting.
+The U.S. 10-year Treasury yield US10YT=RR was up 2 bps at 3.42%, after falling as much as 13 bps on Wednesday following the Fed meeting.

 The spread between U.S. and German 10-year yields DE10US10=RR was at 116 bps after dropping to its tightest since September 2020 at 110.6 bps in Asian trading.